Skip to main content

 Title: A Local Law to amend the administrative code of the city of New York, in relation to requiring the department of transportation to study the commuter van industry

-Sponsors: Selvena N. Brooks-Powers, Nantasha M. Williams, Mercedes Narcisse, Chris Banks, Farah N. Louis
+Sponsors: Selvena N. Brooks-Powers, Nantasha M. Williams, Mercedes Narcisse, Chris Banks, Farah N. Louis, Yusef Salaam

-Summary: This bill would require the Department of Transportation (DOT) to research the licensed and unlicensed vans that make up New York City’s commuter van industry.
+Summary: This bill would require the Department of Transportation (DOT) to study the licensed and unlicensed vans that make up New York City’s commuter van industry.
 DOT would be required to study the service areas and ridership of commuter vans, survey commuter van passengers about their use of commuter vans and other forms of transportation, including public transit, and report on areas where commuter vans interfere with buses, pedestrians, and delivery zones.
-DOT would be required to conduct this study every four years.
+DOT would be required to complete this study by July 1, 2027 and every four years thereafter.
+The DOT commissioner may discontinue the study after October 1, 2039, if the commissioner determines that future studies are no longer necessary.

 Indexes: Report Required

-By Council Members Brooks-Powers, Williams, Narcisse, Banks and Louis
+By Council Members Brooks-Powers, Williams, Narcisse, Banks, Louis and Salaam

 A Local Law to amend the administrative code of the city of New York, in relation to requiring the department of transportation to study the commuter van industry